GeneralA6/menu-handler/README.md

 - close submenus on blur
 - close submenus on mouseleave
 - prevent body scroll when a menu is open
-- prevent body swipe when a menu is open
 - accessiblity
 - events
 - pin menu to keep it open for specific breakpoints and hide at another breakpoint unless opened.